opnsense/docs/source/manual/how-tos/ipsec-s2s-route.rst

 network (or group of networks).
 Only traffic matching the defined policy is pushed into the VPN tunnel.
 As the demands for more complex and fault tolerant VPN scenarios growed over the years, most major router vendors implemented a kind of VPN, the route-based IPSec.

 The difference is that local and remote network is just 0.0.0.0/0, so anything can travel through the tunnel, it just needs a route.
+A new Virtual Tunnel Interface (VTI) has to be used for this.

 There are two huge benefits for this kind of VPN.
 First, you can set up two tunnels to the same gateway and failover when one line goes down.
 Second, you can run dynamic routing protocols over the tunnel to create more redundant, or software-defined networks.